matteoserva/MegaFuse/README.md

 	./MegaFuse -c /home/user/megafuse.conf

-for the full list of options, launch the program with the option -f
+for the full list of options, launch the program with the option -h

 after an abnormal termination you might need to clear the mountpoint: